Cross Cultural Management Guide – Switzerland

 - In the Italian and French cantons, there is less of a tendency to arrive early and it is not uncommon for managers to work past the end of the work day.

-- They adhere to high quality standards and believe that nothing short of perfection is acceptable.
-The highest-ranking person often makes the final decision, after consulting with his subordinates.
-In large companies, decisions are often made by a consensus of the senior management team.
+- In large companies, decisions are often made by a consensus of the senior management team.

 Boss or Team Player?

-The role of the leader is to harness the talent of the group assembled, and develop any resulting synergies.
+The role of the leader is to harness the talent of the group assembled and develop any resulting synergies.

 - The leader will be deferred to as the final authority in any decisions that are made, but they do not dominate the discussion or generation of ideas.